 Its seems that the semantics behind a large set of diverse (meta)data structures from a domain with many subdisciplines can be expressed by a coherent formal ontology based on the common conceptualisations of the respective domain experts, whereas the data entry structures themselves often seem to resist merging.
 We have followed a pragmatic approach to separate a kind of top-level ontology [12], which represents knowledge extracted from schemata and data structures, from pure terminology.
 This was partially done in order to keep the basic ontology in a manageable size.
-The semantics of the data structures are richer in n-ary relationships (attributes, properties etc.) than in fine distinctions between classes, whereas thesauri are just the opposite - they build rich isA (BT/NT) hierarchies but typically employ only one ("RT") relationship for any other internal conceptual relation.
-We turned this observation into a rule: classes were introduced in the CRM only for the domains or ranges of the relevant relationships, such that any other ontological refinement of the classes can be done as additional "terminological distinction" without interfering with the system of relationships (see also [2]).
+On the other side it seems, that the semantics of data structure are richer in non-unary relationships (attributes, properties etc.) than in fine distinctions between classes, whereas thesauri are just the opposite - they build rich isA (BT/NT) hierarchies but typically employ only one ("RT") relationship for any other internal conceptual relation.
+We turned this observation into a rule: Only classes were introduced in the CRM that are domains or ranges for the relevant relationships, such that any other ontological refinement of the classes can be done as additional "terminological distinction" without interfering with the system of relationships (see also [2]).
 Such a conceptual model seems to cover the ontological top-level automatically, and provides an integrating framework for the often isolated hierarchies found in terminological systems (Fig. 2).
 We call such a model a "property centric ontology" to stress the specific character and functionality.

 This paper presents the CIDOC CRM from a methodological point of view.
 It relates the intended scope and functionality to the ontological principles that governed its design, presents its key concepts and positions the model with respect to relevant related work.
-We expect this methodology to be applicable to other domains, even though there is no experience yet to support this claim.
-The significant contribution of this work are considerations about the specific nature of cultural - historical knowledge and reasoning, which aims at the reconstruction of possible past worlds from loosely correlated records rather than at control and prediction of systems, as in engineering knowledge.
-"Historical" must be understood in the widest sense, be it cultural, political, archaeological, medical records, managerial records of enterprises, records of scientific experiments or criminalistic data.
+We expect this methodology to be well applicable to other domains, even though there is no experience yet to support this claim.
+The strong relation between schema knowledge and relationships seems not have been paid attention to in ontology literature and is a specific contribution of this paper.
+Another contribution of this work are considerations about the specific nature of cultural - historical knowledge and reasoning, which aims at the reconstruction of possible past worlds from loosely correlated records rather than at control and prediction of systems, as in engineering knowledge.
+"Historical" must be understood in the widest sense, be it cultural, political, archaeological, medical records, managerial records of enterprises, records of scientific experiments, criminalistic or jurisdictional data.